It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Accordion Arrow

-Due to buy to let mortgages being more based around rental income, usually a longer term is acceptable by the lenders.
+Due to buy-to-let mortgages being more based around rental income, usually a longer term is acceptable by the lenders.
 Typically, proving you have experience being a landlord and good income a mortgage over the age of 70 to 80 is possible.

 If it’s a residential property, there are over 50s mortgage options and over 60s mortgage additional options available such as retirement interest only mortgages and equity release.